Busy Notre Dame grad says his mission-focused high school is unlike any other.

 So what's next for this dynamo of a student, citizen and Christian?

-"Besides knowing pretty much what my major will be, I don't as of yet have any set college plans," Scheessele said.
-"My three schools of interest in order are Purdue University, Michigan State University, and Grand Valley State University, which has already sent me an acceptance letter.
-I am interested in studying communication and journalism, primarily mass communication.
+"I'm heading to Grand Valley State University in the fall," Scheessele said.
+"And I am interested in studying communication and journalism, primarily mass communication.
 In the future, I plan to pursue a career in journalism and hope to become a published author.

-"Naturally, I am also planning to minor and earn a certificate in theatre during my college career," he said with a smile.
+"Naturally, I am also interested in a minor in theatre during my college career," he said with a smile.

 Comments or questions? firstname.lastname@example.org.